LoyolaChicagoCode/cs2-project9-searching-java/README.md

 # Loyola COMP 271 Lab 7

-# Pair project
+# Group project

 Collaborate with your teammates but submit individually.
 Clearly list the members of your team.

 # Objectives